Public domain in the United States

-Works that were published without a copyright notice before 1977 are also in the public domain, as are those published before March 1989 if the copyright was not registered within five years of the date of publication, and those published before 1964 if the copyright was not renewed 28 years later.
+Works that were published without a copyright notice before January 1, 1978 are also in the public domain, as are those published before March 1, 1989 if the copyright was not registered before or within five years of the date of publication and no effort was made to add a proper notice to subsequent copies.
+Works published before 1964 also entered the public domain if the copyright was not renewed 28 years later.

 History

 This 2019 video from the United States Copyright Office explains the value of a public domain and why copyright matters.
+As a work of the US Government, this video itself is in the public domain.

 In the United States, copyright at the federal level began when the Constitution, proposed in 1787, took effect on March 4, 1789.
 Prior to that, several states had enacted copyright laws, beginning with Connecticut in 1783.
 Creators of works created after the ratification of the Constitution could receive copyright, while works created before the Constitution took effect remain in the public domain with respect to federal copyright.
 The initial terms were set by the Copyright Act of 1790 with an initial term of fourteen years, and a one time renewal of fourteen years from the date of publication.
 In 1831, Congress extended the initial term to twenty-eight years, but left the fourteen year renewal in place.

 At the start of the 20th century, Congress passed the Copyright Act of 1909 which extended the renewal period to a term of twenty-eight years for a total of fifty-six years.
 From 1962 through 1974, Congress passed interim extensions that ultimately extended the total term to seventy years, but only for works dating from September 10, 1906 to December 31, 1918.

 In 1976, the system was overhauled with the Copyright Act of 1976, which revised the term to seventy-five years from publication for all works published prior to 1978, and dictated that copyrights expire at the end of the seventy-fifth year rather than from moment of publication.
 The 1976 Copyright Act also created new distinctions between works for hire/corporate authorship and individual authorship; with individual authorship receiving a term of life plus fifty years after the death of the last surviving author.

 From January 1, 1982, to January 1, 1994, published works from 1906 to 1918 entered on a yearly basis following the end of their seventy-five year term.
 Published works from 1922 entered on January 1, 1998.
 Later in 1998, Congress passed the Copyright Term Extension Act which further revised the total terms to ninety-five years from publication for corporate authorship, and life plus seventy years for individual authorship.
 All other nuances of last surviving author remained.